comfort-mode-toolkit/docs/cm_colors/api.rst

     :show-inheritance:
     :special-members: __init__

     The main CM-Colors class.
-Create one of these, then use it to fix your colors!
+Create one of these, then use it to tune your colors!

 The One You Actually Need
 -------------------------